top of page

 Anger definitely feels good in the moment.

-Let’s get straight to it.
-Anger at its root, is about LOSS.
-And we see numerous examples of loss everyday in our lives:
+So let’s get straight to it and talk about where anger comes from.
+If you take some time to think about it, anger at its root, is really is about LOSS of some kind.
+And as humans, we see numerous examples of loss everyday in our lives:

-The tricky part is, losses of any kind can bring up unresolved grief from our past.
-The ‘unfinished business’ of a previous loss that was rejected, mocked or neglected when we first experienced it.
-The sense of SEPARATION that followed, resulted in a feeling of isolation and helplessness.
+The tricky part is that losses of any kind in the present moment can also bring up unresolved grief from our past - the ‘unfinished business’ of a previous loss that was perhaps about rejection, mocking or neglect.
+The sense of separation that followed that original experience and the resultant feeling of isolation and helplessness ...can follow us into adulthood.
+This is why it's essential to get to the root of your behavior.

 So, is anger EVER effective?

-Sure, in the moment — when defense is needed or a loss is occurring in real time.
-Anger can serve as a short-burst catalyst and quick call-to-action when someone or something is unable to defend themselves from physical or mental threat.
+Sure, it can be in the moment — when physical or emotional defense is needed right then or when a loss is occurring in real time.
+Anger can serve as a short-burst catalyst and quick call-to-action when someone, or something, is unable to defend themselves in the moment from physical or mental threat.
+So it has its use.

-But hanging onto to anger as a fuel for sustainable change, not only is polarizing and ineffective long-term, but it’s terrible for our physical and mental health.
+But hanging onto to anger as a fuel for sustainable, lasting change, not only is polarizing and ineffective long-term, but it’s terrible for our physical and mental health.
 Prolonged anger weakens areas of our brain and can activate huge dumps of cortisol.
-Which…. makes us even less effective in our contribution to the change we want to see happen.
+Which…. impacts our physical health and makes us even less effective in our change-action.
 See how that works?

 So yes, use anger in the moment, if someone or something needs supported defense.

-FOCUS on what it is you want to see more of.
+1. FOCUS redirects your attention to what it is you want to see more of.

-Use energetic DETERMINATION to work consistently and purposely towards the vision you support or want to make happen.
+2. And energetic DETERMINATION keeps you working consistently and purposely towards the vision you want to see happen.

-And when directed towards a change you wish to see, both focus and determination are unifying and far healthier for your mind and body.
-Which in turn …makes you more effective in your work.
+And when directed towards a change you wish to see last, both focus and determination unify people and keep you far healthier.
+And unified, healthy people ...produce far more effective results.

 We NEED you out there!

-But if you really want to make IMPACT, and make a difference that lasts, you need to be emotionally centered, thinking more flexibly and viewing the world through eyes unclouded by your past.
+But if you really want to make IMPACT, and make a difference that lasts, we need you emotionally centered, thinking more flexibly and viewing the world through a lens that's not clouded by your past.

-Join us on Facebook, or if you’d like to gain clarity by learning how to sustainably moderate your emotional response and think more flexibly, start by learning the basics of how your brain and body work: Whole-Brain Relationships — what you need to know to feel more calm, confident and connected at work AND in love.
+Join us on Facebook, or if you’d like to learn how to sustainably moderate and differentiate your emotional response and think more flexibly, start by learning the basics of how your brain and body work: Whole-Brain Relationships — what you need to know to feel more calm, confident and connected at work AND in love.

 The Human Infusion Project is philanthropic, personal development platform that draws from the combined fields of modern brain science, applied psychology and spiritual philosophy.
 Our mission aims to augment and supplement the work of professional practitioners in simplified, practical and affordable ways.
 100% of all course profit funds the Wellness Assistance Grant.